Voyage 11.2

-The Voyage 11.2, or Voyage 11.20, is a French sailboat that was designed by Guy Ribadeau Dumas as a cruiser and first built in 1988.
+The Voyage 11.2, or Voyage 11.20, is a French sailboat.
+It was first built in 1988 and was designed by Guy Ribadeau Dumas as a cruiser.

 The design's designation is its metric length overall of 11.20 m.

 Production

-The design was built by Jeanneau in France, starting in 1988, but it is now out of production.
+Starting in 1988, the design was built by Jeanneau in France.
+It is now out of production.

 Design

 The Voyage 11.2 is a recreational keelboat, built predominantly of fiberglass, with wood trim and a masthead sloop rig.
 The hull has a raked stem, a reverse transom with steps to a swim platform, a skeg-mounted rudder controlled by a wheel and a fixed fin keel.
 It displaces 11023 lb.

 The boat has a draft of 5.09 ft with the standard keel.

 The boat is fitted with a Japanese Yanmar 4GH2E diesel engine for docking and maneuvering.
 The fuel tank holds 30 u.s.gal and the fresh water tank has a capacity of 92 u.s.gal.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin and two aft cabins, each with a double berth.
-The galley is located on the starboard side, amidships and opposite the "U" shaped settee around the oval table.
+The galley is located on the starboard side, amidships and opposite the U-shaped settee around the oval table.
 The galley is equipped with a three-burner stove, an ice box and a double sink.
 A navigation station is on the starboard side, aft of the galley.
 The head is located just forward of the aft port cabin.
 Each cabin also has its own sink.

 The design has a hull speed of 7.27 kn and a PHRF handicap range of 129-159.